nextgenappsllc/devise_api_auth/README.md

 # Contributing

 Please feel free to create a fork and contribute to this project.
 It needs further testing, refactoring, and feature expansion.
+Also any therorectical or directional changes are welcome as well!

+### TODO

+* Accompanying java code.
+* Use base64 rather than hex encoding/decoding.
+* Unit testing.